AlistairB/alistairb.github.io/_posts/2021-02-05-reflections-haskell-for-startup.md

 The other big pain point was memory usage.
 I was using [Google Cloud Run](https://cloud.google.com/run) which is sort of like AWS Lambda where you can specify how much memory you need.
 To keep things cheap and to better understand the memory needs of my app, I went with the minimum of 256MB.
 This amount seemed fine until I went to prod and Deadpendency was trying to check a wider variety of packages.

 The core issue was..
-NPM again had some rare packages that are huge, the [worst case](https://registry.npmjs.org/rendition) being 84MB uncompressed.
+NPM again had some rare packages that have huge JSON payloads, the [worst case](https://registry.npmjs.org/rendition) being 84MB uncompressed.
 It turns out that [`aeson`](https://hackage.haskell.org/package/aeson) will convert all the JSON into an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) first, before it then attempts to parse it to your type.
 This is fine when the JSON is small, or you are loading most of the contents of the JSON.
 In my case the AST apparently took about 20x the amount of memory of the raw JSON, when I only needed a tiny amount of the data.

 Eventually I realised I should use a [library designed to parse in constant memory](https://hackage.haskell.org/package/json-stream) and all was well.
 I can parse the 84MB file and only see 84MB used.
 I could take this even further and stream the response, but for now it is working fine as is.